PBD-2024-1-Imobilt/ms_imobilt/readme.md

   - **Program:** Information Systems
   - **Course:** DataBase Project
   - **Docente:** Prof. Héldon José Oliveira Albuquerque
+* Create a new bank in postgresql with the name imobilt_bd
+* Make the appropriate database settings in the project's application.properties

 ## Project Documentation
 * The project documentation was made using Swagger UI.